COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 The control code, while not the most beautiful, is available on [github](https://gist.github.com/MrMaksimize/95ea360c79293fa8c1e8)

+Allowing technology not to be a roadblock gave us a lot of flexibility.
+Some comments we received from coordinators:

+    "Thank you for being patient and going with the flow in terms of our workloads at our departments."

 #### Reporting
 In order to make sure that the CDO is not a bottleneck and we had continous reporting, all the reporting was aggregated up to a central dashboard.
 Therefore, we were able to track progress for all departments simultaneously:
 ![CDO Dashboard](http://take.ms/BGPG1).